Resources for those interested in venture capital and private equity

 - Template fund fundraising deck: This was assembled by Carta and Kauffman.

 - This survey of VC tech stacks is super helpful if you ever want to start your own fund or you wind up at a fund that needs more infrastructure.

-- This list of VC tech stack tools is rather comprehensive.
+- This infographic of VC tech stack tools is rather comprehensive.

 - ILPA reporting guidelines.
 Consider this a wish list from LPs.
 Also includes several helpful templates.

-- FAS 157 (as ammended).
+- FAS 157 (as amended).
 Full rules regarding Financial Accounting Standard 157: Fair Value Measurements.
 Not for the faint of heart.

 - SBIC form 468.
 Annual report form which must be submitted by SBICs to the SBA each year.

 - Form ADV.
 SEC form required for exempt funds and those funds subject to full reporting requirements.

 - Form PF.
 SEC form required for larger funds.